HelloItsJustin/Feather-Fury/README.md

 # Feather Fury

 **Feather Fury** is a cyberpunk-inspired, side-scrolling action game built entirely in vanilla JavaScript and HTML5 Canvas.
 Glide, dodge, and dash through a neon cityscape in a fast-paced race against time.
-This project is a from-scratch remake using best practices and advanced patterns from Frank’s Laboratory’s “Build Side-Scrolling Games with JavaScript” tutorial, redesigned with a futuristic pixel-art vibe and original cybernetic obstacles.
+This project is a from-scratch remake using best practices and advanced patterns, redesigned with a futuristic pixel-art vibe and original cybernetic obstacles.

 ***